 How much iodine do you need?

-How much iodine you need depends on your stage of life:
+How much iodine you need depends on your age and stage of life:

 |Stage of life||Recommended daily intake for iodine (micrograms per day)|